lyuPang/CrossInitialization/README.md

 We also provide some images for testing in `./examples/input_images`, which are also from CelebA.

 ### Celeb Name Dataset
-The Celeb names `./examples/wiki_names_v2.txt` used in this project are from [Celeb Basis](https://github.com/ygtxr1997/CelebBasis/tree/main).
+The Celeb names in `./examples/wiki_names_v2.txt` used in this project are from [Celeb Basis](https://github.com/ygtxr1997/CelebBasis/tree/main).
 We are very grateful for their contributions.

 ## Usage